markstringer-dti/markstringer-dti.github.io/dti.md

 If you're working on a trench warfare project, that's exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you can't solve?
 Televise them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they really want to the project to succeed, be able to solve them.
-Another way to look at this is that some of the people who are browbeating you and your team, you complaining that you're team don't look worried or stressed enough (this really happens) or are complaining that your team lack commitment because they took the whole weekend off, some of those people may only be doing those things because they have no idea what else they can do to make the project more successful.
+Another way to look at this is that some of the people who are browbeating you and your team, you complaining that you're team don't look worried or stressed enough (this really happens) or are complaining that your team don't really care about the project because they took the whole weekend off.
+Some of those people may only be doing those things because they have no idea what else they can do to make the project more successful.
 At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of helping the project succeed.

 The second thing that you can do - and this isn't a second option, it should really be done at the same time as you're problem televising, is to deliver something to some of the people who want it.
-This probably won't be everything, or anywhere near everything that's been asked for by the deadline, but if you can find one bit of software that you can release to some people who really want it, you can completely change the nature of a project.
+This won't be everything, or anywhere near everything that's been asked for by the deadline, but if you can find one bit of software that you can release to some people who really want it, you can completely change the nature of a project.
 Pull from outside a team that comes from demand from real users is a truly wonderful thing.

 Thirdly, one of the most revolutionary things that you can do, is to come up with a way of tracking and showing the actual progress of the project relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
-This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox, and I'll talk through in detail one particular way to do it in a later chapter.
+This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox, and I'll talk through in detail one way to do it in a later chapter.

-Demonstrating that a project can't possibility be delivered by a particular deadline can result in some sudden sensible discussions about reduction of scope, which then again can result in the possibility of delivering a small bit of working software to some of the people that want it.
-So, no matter, how, dug-in, going nowhere and doing nothing but enacting damage on the members of its team a project might be, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good could come out of even the worst trench warfare project.
+Demonstrating that a project can't possibility be delivered by a deadline can result in some sudden sensible discussions about reduction of scope.
+This can then, sometimes, result in the possibility of delivering a small bit of working software to some of the people that want it.
+It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
+Still, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good can come out of even the worst trench warfare project.

-It might be that something could be done to save any particular trench warfare project.
+It might be that something could be done to save a trench warfare project.
 But equally, it's important to remember that some projects simply cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targeted to fail, but I have heard talk of such projects.

 It is quite important to understand that you don't need to stay on any project that is failing.
 The people in the real trenches had to stay.
 If they didn't they'd be shot for desertion.
 You don't have to.
 Paul Simon point out that there are multiple ways to depart from a a lover.
 There might not be as many ways of getting off project, but there are certainly a good few.